Ok, what's this all about?

 random acts of kindness go down

 Thus far we have been using Coincards.ca to purchase gift cards in both physical and digital form.
 The idea is to keep the amounts under a few hundred dollars and try to bring a little joy to people when they least expect it with random acts of kindness.
-So far we have bought groceries, books, toys, school supplies and gas for close to a hundred people!
+So far we have bought groceries, books, toys, school supplies and gas for two hundred people!

 RANDOM pics of kindness go up